 The Lady Wolves defeated the Russellville Lady Cyclones 1-0 to claim the 2012 Class 6A State Championship.Read more

 Our Lake Hamilton Girls Cross Country team earned the Class 6A State Championship title, and the boys won state runner-up.Read more

 The Lake Hamilton Wolves 7on7 team won the upper consolation tournament in the Shootout of the South.Read more

 These are the LH graduates that have given their lives while serving our great nation.
-You can also see the staff and former students that have served on our Wall of Service.
+Wall of Heroes.

 Lake Hamilton School District...
-Where students, parents, educators and community work hand-in-hand to empower each learner with the knowledge, skills and direction necessary to promote life-long success and continued life enrichment.
+Where students, parents, educators, and community work hand-in-hand to empower each learner with the knowledge, skills, and direction necessary to promote college and career readiness and continued life enrichment.